 Thus endeth the positive news.
 On the downside, the giant African land snail is considered one of the world’s top 100 invasive species.
 Besides being a mighty muncher of fruits, vegetables and other vegetation, it carries pathogens damaging to a wide range of plants.
 It carries human pathogens, too.
 Oh, and it has a negative impact on native snails.

-However, like most of us, it wanted no part of an ants nest, as seen in the photos at left and below.
+However, like most of us, it wanted no part of an ants nest, as seen in the photos in the middle and below.